W-David-Porter/course-in-consciousness/chapter-11-functioning-mind/readme.md

 Everyone can say the following: “I am not an individual, and I am not limited”.
 As pure Awareness, I am unlimited Reality.
 Reality is the same whether the eyes are open or closed.
 When the eyes are closed and all thoughts and images are absent, I am the only Reality.
 When the eyes are open, and objects seem to be present, I am still the only Reality.
 Reality underlies and pervades all the objects that I perceive.
 That is why I am everything and everything is Me.

-On p.
-43 of *The Elements of Buddhism* (1990), John Snelling says:
+On page 43 of *The Elements of Buddhism* (1990), John Snelling says:

 <div class=indented>
 Central to the Buddha’s teaching is the doctrine of *anatman*: ‘not-self’.
 This does not deny that the notion of an ‘I’ works in the everyday world.
 In fact, we need a solid, stable ego to function in society.
 However, ‘I’ is not real in an ultimate sense.
 It is a ‘name’: a fictional construct that bears no correspondence to what is really the case.
 Because of this disjunction all kinds of problems ensue.
 Once our minds have constructed the notion of ‘I’, it becomes our central reference point.
 We attach to it and identify with it totally.
 We attempt to advance what appears to be its interests, to defend it against real or apparent threats and menaces.
 And we look for ego-affirmation at every turn: confirmation that we exist and are valued.
 The Gordian Knot of preoccupations arising from all this absorbs us exclusively, at times to the point of obsession.
 This is, however, a narrow and constricted way of being.
 Though we cannot see it when caught in the convolutions of ego, there is something in us that is larger and deeper: a wholly other way of being.
 </div>

-On p.64 of *Nuggets of Wisdom* (2005) by Ramesh Balsekar, he says:
+On page 64 of *Nuggets of Wisdom* (2005) by Ramesh Balsekar, he says:

 >The total acceptance of non-doërship means the end of the load of guilt and shame for one’s own actions and the load of hatred and malice towards the other for his actions.
 The removal of the load means the automatic presence of peace and harmony — equanimity.

-On p.65, he says:
+On page 65, he says:

 >There is a distinct difference between the anger, grief or fear of the sage and that of an ordinary person.
 The sage’s emotion is not based on any selfish motivation; and the sage’s emotion is always in the present moment, and therefore very short-lived.
 No residual impression remains in the mind that could lead to involvement in horizontal time.